m-jahn/CRISPRi-lib-pipe/README.md

 For an ideal gene depleting or enriching at a constant rate, the fitness score equals the log2 fold change at the final time point.

-The main output from the pipeline are two tables in `.Rdata` format (memory-efficient), `DESeq2_result.Rdata` and `DESeq2_intermediate.Rdata`.
-The first one is the main result table containing the final statistics for desired comparisons.
-In addition, summary plots for number of reads per sample, per sgRNA, total quantified sgRNAs per sample, and a volcano plot for log2 FC versus negative log10 p-value are exported in `.png` and `.pdf` format.
+The main output from the pipeline is a table with statistics for each sgRNA.
+By default, the `Rdata` format is chosen for its memory efficiency (`DESeq2_result.Rdata`).
+Additionally, summary plots for number of reads per sample, per sgRNA, total quantified sgRNAs per sample, and a volcano plot for log2 FC versus negative log10 p-value are exported in `.png` and `.pdf` format.
 All files are saved to the folder specified with `--counts_dir`.
 The script takes the following (optional) input parameters:

 - `metadata_dir` -  metadata directory (default `./`)
 - `counts_dir` - counts directory (default `./`)
 - `normalization` - optional argument to specify if count matrix should be normalized between conditions, but separated by time points.
 Possible values are `none` (default), `quantile` or `cyclicloess`.
 These are passed down to `normalizeBetweenArrays()` from package `limma`
 - `gene_fitness` - if sgRNA and gene fitness should be calculated or not (default: `False`).
 If `True` more than one time point must be provided (fitness is AUC of log2FC over time)
 - `gene_sep` - separator in sgRNA strings between sgRNA name and position (example: `abc|22` is separated by `\\|`, the default).
 Optional, only important in combination with `--gene_fitness True`
+- `output_format` - File format for the final result table, can be one of `rdata` (the default), `csv` or `tsv`

 ```